openstack/training-guides/doc/upstream-training/source/03-technical-committee.rst

 OpenStack's mission.

 - Teams in OpenStack can be freely created as they are needed
-- Teams of official projects are under the authority of the Technical Commitee
+- Teams of official projects are under the authority of the Technical Committee
 - The official list of projects:

   - http://governance.openstack.org/reference/projects/